canonical/charmcraft/README.md

 ## Install

-The easiest way to install `charmcraft` is with
+The easiest way to install `charmcraft` is from the stable channel with

-    sudo snap install charmcraft --beta
+    sudo snap install charmcraft

-There are multiple channels other than `--beta`.
+There are multiple channels other than `stable`.
 See the full list with `snap info charmcraft`.
 We recommend either `latest/stable` or `latest/beta` for everyday charming.
 With the snap you will always be up to date as Charmhub services and APIs evolve.